 Our First Night on our First Cruise

-Once settled into our room, we explored the ship and found several bars, a swimming pool (sadly empty and covered over as we traveled out of summer season), a restaurant, a cinema and a helicopter landing pad next to the dog exercise area.
+Once settled into our room, we explored the ship and found several bars, a swimming pool (sadly empty and covered over as we travelled out of summer season), a restaurant, a cinema and a helicopter landing pad next to the dog exercise area.

 The cinema was just around the corner from our room and we chose to watch 2 back to back films and then get food and a drink later.
 Other people perhaps did not know there was a cinema on board because we had the room to ourselves.